Academic Catalog

 Courses in Exercise Science explore how physical activity impacts skill acquisition, disease prevention, fitness, and sport.
 These courses emphasize knowledge, skills, and practice techniques that enable students to improve their physical fitness through sequential progressions in the learning process.

-Health Education curriculum is approached within two main categories- Personal health and public health.
+Health curriculum is approached within two main categories- Personal health and public health.
 Personal health course topics include exercise, nutrition, stress management, substance abuse, reproductive health and disease prevention.
 Public health discipline focuses on factors that influence health and disease from a societal-based perspective.
 Core concepts include epidemiology, infectious disease, environmental health, and healthcare policy along with discussion of public health career opportunities.
 Both Personal and Public health courses challenge the student to understand the importance of making informed, proactive choices that will directly impact one’s own health as well as that of society.

 Nutrition is the scientific study of food and how it nourishes the body.
 Coursework in nutrition explores both the art and science of food, from digestion and metabolism to healthy meal patterns throughout the lifespan.
 The curriculum also covers the influence of culture on dietary practices, the principles of food preparation, diet strategies for optimal sport and athletic performance, and career options within the nutrition and dietetics profession.